Answered By: Lynn VanLeer Last Updated: May 24, 2017 Views: 1902

 Here are some common reasons you would get no or very few articles with a database search:

 Databases specialize in specific subject areas.
-For example, there are nursing databases, education databases, and business databases.
-Choose a database that fits your research topic from our list of subject areas.
+For example, there are specific databases for nursing, education and business.

 Try typing keywords for just one concept per search box.
 Avoid long phrases.